Rhubarb Ricotta Tart

 Rhubarb Ricotta Tart — Creamy, Tangy & Perfectly Balanced

 This Rhubarb Ricotta Tart is where rustic fruit meets creamy indulgence.
-At its core, it combines a buttery shortcrust base with a light ricotta filling and vibrant roasted rhubarb, delivering the perfect balance of sweet, tangy, and rich.
+At its heart, it combines a buttery shortcrust base with a light ricotta filling and vibrant roasted rhubarb, delivering the perfect balance of sweet, tangy, and rich.

 Ultimately, at King of Tarts, this is what baking is all about—bringing science and flavour together to create bakes that work, every time.